dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 Layering on `JsonSerializer` is necessary to support `dynamic` since arbitrary CLR types, POCOs, collections, anonymous types, etc can be assigned to dynamic object properties and array elements and these are expected to serialize.
 This layering also supports the use serialization features including custom converters that support (de)serialization of custom data types.

+## Noteworthy features
+- Support for any CLR type in "edit" mode.
+This makes generating JSON easy for calling services, etc.
+  - Support for custom data types registered with `JsonSerializerOptions`.
+  - Support for C# Anonymous types which works with `JsonSerializerOptions` including quoted numbers and property naming policies.
+  - Support for `dynamic` which can overlap with `JsonNode` methods including `GetValue()` etc.
+  - Support for all POCOs and collection types by using `JsonValue<T>`.
+- Performance
+  - A `JsonNode.Parse()` method is based on `JsonElement` which is very efficient: a single alloc to maintain entire JSON buffer and no materialized child elements.
+  - Obtaining primitive values from backing `JsonElement` is very efficient: delayed creation of strings etc until `GetValue()` is called.
+  - After `Parse()`, it is possible to navigate to a deep child node with minimal allocations: only the nodes navigated are created, and those are back by `JsonElement`.
+  - Can work with `JsonDocument` dispose pattern and pooled buffers to prevent the potentially large JSON alloc.
+- Programming model
+  - Common programming model to obtain values whether backed by a `JsonElement` after `Parse()` or backed by an actual CLR type in "edit" mode. e.g. `jvalue.GetValue<int>()` works in either case.
+  - A POCO property or collection element can be a `JsonNode` or a derived type.
+  - The extension data property (to capture extra JSON properties that don't map to a CLR type) can now be `JsonObject` instead of `JsonElement`.
+  - Ability to deserialize `System.Object` as `JsonNode` instead of `JsonElement`.
+  - Bi-direction interop between `JsonNode` and `JsonElement` via `JsonNode.AsElement()` and `JsonElement.AsNode()`.
+- Debugging
+  - `ToString()` returns JSON for easy inspection (same as `JsonElement.ToString()`).
+  - `GetPath()` to determine where a given node is at in a tree.
+This is also used to provide detail in exceptions.
+- LINQ
+  - `IEnumerable<JsonNode>`-based `JsonObject` and `JsonNode`.
+  - `Parent` and `Root` properties to support querying against relationships.

 ## API walkthrough
 A deserialized `JsonNode` value internally holds a `JsonElement` which knows about the JSON kind (object, array, number, string, true, false) and the raw UTF-8 value including any child nodes (for a JSON object or array).